Core Yoga Lesson Plan Bundle

 Hi, my name is George Watts.

-I’m a BWY yoga teacher and creator of the Yoga Genie Lesson Planner.
+I’m a BWY yoga teacher and creator of the Online Yoga Lesson Planner.
 I created the 12 core yoga lesson plans in this bundle for my own yoga classes.

 Everything You Need